4714 N.E. 94th Ave.

 The Little Axe Records at Northeast 28th Avenue puts the axe down on conventional music and opens the world of vintage and rare music to the refined taste of ardent music lovers.
 This independent shop is a sheer delight for avid music collectors as it possesses records and cassettes of ethnographic, post punk, music from the 60s, industrial, gospel, blues and any experimental and quirky sounds in music you can bring to your mind.
 Housed inside the foyer of house, the record store also doubles up as a performing space, offering a stage for upcoming local and touring bands.

-The Sleep Country Amphitheater (aka Clark County Amphitheater) is very popular for its musical events and concerts.
-Visitors can buy VIP club season ticket and take advantage of premium seats and backstage parking for every event.
-And they also have access to the VIP lounge, where they can chill with a drink before or after the event.
-Don't fret if you can't afford VIP tickets as you are assured comfort and entertainment with any ticket!
+The Sleep Country Amphitheater (aka Amphitheater Northwest) is very popular for the musical events and concerts it hosts.
+Visitors can buy VIP club season tickets and take advantage of premium seats and backstage parking for every event.
+VIP ticket holders will also have access to the VIP lounge, where they can chill with a drink before or after the event.
+Don't fret if you can't afford VIP tickets as you are assured comfort and entertainment even if you opt for lawn seating instead.
 Visit the website and book your season ticket now!

 This historic Northeast Portland movie theater was originally built in 1924.
 Featuring just a single screen, the Roseway Theater was recently renovate yet still retains its historical charm.
 Prices are reasonable with special rates that apply to students, seniors, kids and matinees.
 A local favorite, this intimate theater is far from the usual mega-plex and offers a unique and budget friendly movie experience for all ages.
 For your convenience, tickets can be purchased ahead of time online.